Dion DiMucci

 DiMucci dropped The Del Satins in late 1963.
 In 1964 Dion released a string of unsuccessful covers and then began recording blues material around 1965 with little commercial success.

 In 1967 he reunited with the Belmonts and they recorded "Mr. Movin' Man," "Berimbau," and an album Together Again for ABC Records in 1968.
 In early 1968 he moved with his wife and daughter to Miami, where with the help of his father-in-law, he finally kicked his heroin habit.
 Later that year he recorded the "Abraham, Martin, and John," a #4 hit ballad tribute to Lincoln, King, and Kennedy.
-The follow-up, a cover of Jimi Hendrix's "Purple Haze" omly reached #63 on the charts.
+The follow-up, a cover of Jimi Hendrix's "Purple Haze" only reached #63 on the charts.

 Dion returned to rock and roll in June 1987 with a series of sold out concerts at Radio City Music Hall.
 His autobiography The Wanderer was published in 1988.
 In 1989 with the assistance of Paul Simon, Lou Reed, and k.d. lang, Dion recorded Yo Frankie under producer Dave Edmunds, managing a minor hit with "In the Still of the Night."
 In 1990 he toured with Edmunds, Graham Parker, and Kim Wilson of the Fabulous Thunderbirds.
 By the mid-90s Dion had moved back to New York and formed the group the Little Kings with guitarists Scott Kempner of the Dictators and Del Lords, bassist Mike Mesaros of the Smithereens, and Frank Funaro of the Del Lords for engagements on the East Coast.

-Dion was inducted into the Rock and Roll Hall of Fame in 1989.
+Dion was inducted into the Rock and Roll Hall of

-Fred Milano passed aawy from lung cancer January 1, 2012 at the age of 72.
+Fred Milano passed away from lung cancer January 1, 2012 at

 Carlo Mastrangelo passed away April 4, 2016 at the age of 78.